 - The universality and radical simplicity of Ansible enabled SMEs like me with varying levels of automation coding experience to speak a common language and translate their expertise to automated builds and operations

 - It leveraged everyone's strengths and allowed them to share what they know through roles and playbooks, making it re-usable for all

-- It encouraged cross-skilling through easily readable YAML codes.
+- It encouraged cross-training through easily readable YAML playbooks.
 I was a Linux administrator, but through Ansible, I learned and executed database, security, network, and other related tasks

 - Some of the walls were broken down, allowing openness and collaboration to flourish and permeate the workplace